dowido/Domain-expansion/README.md

- dxdvcdfjflvhhju  h bVlnexpansion by don
+ dxvcdfjflvhhju  h bVlnexpansion by don